 - Note that at the bottom of the large table (on the left side, where you enter your course information), there are checks on the minimum and maximum numbers of courses allowable.

 - Bear in mind that this document is for planning purposes.
-You still need the honours Advisor to look over your program and ensure that everything is permitted and correct.
+You still need the honors advisor to look over your program and ensure that everything is permitted and correct.

 - Also bear in mind that there are criteria beyond the scope of this planner spreadsheet that you still need to check.
 Most notably: